Sandy Koufax (1972)

 Koufax struggled in 1956, and he ended the season with a 4.91 ERA in 16 games.
 In 1957, although he was in the starting rotation at the beginning of the season, he spent much of the season on the bench.
 The next year, his first season with over 150 innings pitched, Koufax had an 11-11 record with 131 strikeouts to 105 walks and a 4.48 ERA in 40 games.

-In 1962, Koufax led the National League in ERA.
-The next year was the first of four very strong seasons for Koufax.
+The 1963 season was the first of four very strong seasons for Koufax.
 In 1963, he won his first of three Cy Young awards, his first of three National League Triple Crowns for pitchers, and the National League MVP award.
-He also won the first of four Sporting News Pitcher of the Year award.
+He also won the first of four Sporting News Pitcher of the Year awards.
 He led the NL in wins, ERA, strikeouts, and shutouts.
-In 1963, Koufax had a 25-5 record with 306 strikeouts to 58 walks and an ERA of 1.88 in 40 games.
+He had a 25-5 record with 306 strikeouts to 58 walks and an ERA of 1.88 in 40 games.
 His outstanding performance that year continued into the post-season when he won the World Series MVP award and the Babe Ruth award for pitching in two games and winning both with a 1.50 ERA.

-Although Koufax was at the height of his career in 1966, he chose to retire after the season due to his painful arthritis.
+Although Koufax was at the height of his career in 1966, he chose to retire after the season ended due to his painful arthritis.

 Awards and MLB Records